Collas Crill explains… Compulsory winding-up of an insolvent Guernsey company

 - it fails to satisfy the solvency test.

 For the purposes of the Law, a company satisfies the solvency test if:

-- the value of the company's assets is greater than the value of its liabilities.
+- the value of the company's assets is greater than the value of its liabilities; and

 Appointing a liquidator

-On the making of a compulsory winding-up order, the Court will either appoint the liquidator nominated by the applicant of the winding-up, or make their own appointment as they see fit.
+On the making of a compulsory winding-up order, the Court will appoint the liquidator nominated by the applicant for the winding-up.

 Within seven days of appointment, the liquidator shall send a copy of the compulsory winding-up order to the Registrar.
 The Registrar will then publish a notice of the winding-up on its website.

 Powers of the liquidator and directors

 On appointment, a liquidator has the following express powers:

 - to bring or defend civil actions in the name of and on behalf of the company;